Self-attention for raw optical Satellite Time Series Classification

-In the previous experiment, we explored the self-attention mechanism, as implemented in cascaded layers of the transformer model.
-The DuPLO model\cite{interdonato2019duplo}, as described in \cref{sec:duplo}, proposes a neural network architecture that combines convolutional layers, recurrent layers and a soft-attention mechnanism and has been employed for crop type mapping in remote sensing.
-In \cref{tab:preraw}, observed that the duplo architecture achieved good accuracies on preprocessed data, but was outperformed by a purely recurrent model and the self-attention model on the raw time series data.
-This yields the question of the effectiveness of soft-attention (\cref{sec:soft-attention}) compared to self-attention (\cref{sec:self-attention}) which we address in this experiment.
+In the previous experiment, we explored the self-attention mechanism, as implemented in cascaded layers of the \transformer model.
+The \duplo model\cite{interdonato2019duplo}, as described in \cref{sec:duplo}, proposes a neural network architecture that combines convolutional layers, recurrent layers, and a soft-attention mechanism, and has been employed for crop type mapping in remote sensing.
+In \cref{tab:preraw}, we observed that the \duplo architecture achieved good accuracies on preprocessed data, but it was outperformed by a purely recurrent model and the self-attention model on the raw time series data.
+This brings into question the effectiveness of soft-attention (\cref{sec:soft-attention}) compared to self-attention (\cref{sec:self-attention}), which we address in this experiment.

 In \cref{fig:attentioncomparison}, we draw the attention scores from two test samples shown in the top row.
-In the second row, we see the average self-attention scores $\V{\alpha} = \frac{1}{T_{out}}\sum_{i=0}^{T_{out}}\M{A}_{i}$ from the three attention heads of the first transformer layer per input time.
+In the second row, we see the average self-attention scores $\V{\alpha} = \frac{1}{T_{out}}\sum_{i=0}^{T_{out}}\M{A}_{i}$ from the three attention heads of the first \transformer layer per input time.
 This corresponds to the average over the columns in \cref{fig:attn:h2matrix,fig:attn:h1matrix}.
-The third row shows the soft-attention scores, as obtained from the duplo model.
+The third row shows the soft-attention scores, as obtained from the \duplo model.